Pradeep Bashyal

 Pradeep Bashyal (Nepali: प्रदीप बस्याल) is a Nepali journalist and author based in Kathmandu.
 He currently works with the BBC.
 His debut book Sherpa: Stories of Life and Death from the Forgotten Guardians of Everest was published with his long-time collaborator Ankit Babu Adhikari.
-He was awarded 2025 Tenzing-Hillary Award by Government of Nepal in recognition of the book Sherpa.
+In 2025, the Government of Nepal awarded him the Tenzing-Hillary Award.

+In 2024, Online Khabar named Bashyal one of its 40 most influential youths under 40 years old.

 Career

 Prior to joining the BBC, he worked with Nepal Magazine first as a correspondent and later as a digital editor.
 His articles have appeared in The Washington Post, Buzzfeed News, and The Diplomat.